elenavanengelenmaslova/kotlin-lambda-example-jvm/README.md

 # kotlin-lambda-example-jvm
-Kotlin Lambda example on JVM contains two CDK stacks of Kotlin Lambda on JVM.
-One on C1 and one on C2 compiler.
+Kotlin Lambda example on JVM contains four CDK stacks of Kotlin Lambda on JVM: JVM on x86, JVM on Arm64, JVM with C1 compiler on x86, JVM with C1 compiler on Arm64,

 ## Build & Deployment from local machine
 ### Build kotlin app